-Daniel H. Silverman is an Associate and a member of the Antitrust Practice Group at Cohen Milstein, having joined the firm in 2012.
+Daniel H. Silverman is a Partner and a member of the Antitrust Practice Group at Cohen Milstein, having joined the firm in 2012.
 Mr. Silverman has prosecuted class actions on behalf of both consumers and employees in a variety of industries in courts around the country.
 Among his successes, Mr. Silverman has helped litigate the following matters:

 - Plasma-Derivative Protein Therapies Antitrust Litigation: Cohen Milstein was co-lead counsel for plaintiffs alleging a conspiracy to reduce the supply and increase prices of IVIG and Albumin—life-saving therapies derived from blood plasma.
 The lawsuit was resolved for $128 million to compensate customers who were overcharged for these vital therapies.